UnicycleDumpTruck/MorseRiddler/bbq.md

 Following is the text of the recorded clues, to be sent as audible CW from seven different microcontrollers-with-piezos spread around the site.
 Each will have a paper "Evidence Tag" with it's clue number, time recorded, etc.
 - USING BEGALI PADDLE = ANT DIPOLE
-- NAME DIANE = RIG FT-817 WITH BENCHER PADDLE
+- NAME DIANE = RIG FT-817
 - NAME JESS = ANT EFHW
 - ANT DIPOLE = RIG ELECRAFT KX3
 - NAME JACKY = RIG PENNTEK TR35